Overview – dermatitis is a general term that describes a common skin irritation

 Where’s the harm?

-- If you have eczema or dermatitis on your legs ask your health professional if it is varicose eczema (not all dermatitis on legs is varicose eczema) if it is, you need to be offered the treatments above
+Left untreated, varicose eczema can worsen and is at risk of becoming infected.
+If it is varicose eczema (not all dermatitis on legs is varicose eczema), you need to be offered the treatments above.

 These guidelines will give you a useful overview and more detailed information about venous eczema management: